Grim tally: NZ surpasses US Covid mortality rate for the first time

 Canterbury and South Canterbury combined had a higher average than Auckland, and it had increased since last week.

-On Tuesday there were 842 people in hospital across the country and 26 in ICU.
+On Tuesday 842 people were in hospital across the country and 26 in ICU.

-Christchurch Hospital had seen a slight increase in hospitalisations, with 63 of the 510 patients with Covid, McElnay said.
+Christchurch Hospital had had a slight increase in hospitalisations, with 63 of the 510 patients with Covid, McElnay said.

 Hospitalisations were expected to increase there this week.